SimonMoritz/pong-game/README.md

 https://pong-game.dk

 ## CI/CD
 This web game is deployed with github actions, it should be easy reproduce on any self-hosted linux runner.
-See .github/workflows for details about jobs.
+See .github/workflows for details.